 The Magic Number of Hours Needed

-With regards to how much sleep we need, the optimal number for adults under 65 years of age is said to be between 7 and 9 hours every night.
+With regards to how much sleep we need, the optimal number of hours for adults under 65 years of age is said to be between 7 and 9 hours per night.
 However, most employees today sleep less, leading to side-effects, including insomnia.
 In fact, according to the National Sleep Foundation’s inaugural Sleep Health Index™, 45% of Americans say that poor or insufficient sleep affected their daily activities at least once in the past seven days.

 Why Is Sleep Important?